 A set of standards for communication with network devices, such as switches and routers, connected to a TCP/IP network.
+Used for network management.

 A computer built on a single circuit board, which incorporates a processor, memory, input and output capabilities, along with many other features of a regular computer.

 A Cisco module that enables you to add additional features to its routers.